ColonolNutty/Sims4CommunityLibrary/Documents/CustomInteractionTutorial.md

         if result == 4:
             # Alternative way to specify a Tooltip
             # Interaction will show but be disabled and it will display "Test Tooltip" when hovered by the player.
-            return cls.create_test_result(False, reason="No Reason", tooltip=CommonLocalizationUtils.create_localized_tooltip("Test Tooltip"))
+            return cls.create_test_result(False, reason="No Reason", tooltip='Test Tooltip')

         if result == 5:
             # Interaction will be hidden completely.
-            return TestResult.NONE
+            return CommonTestResult.NONE

         # Interaction will display and be enabled.
-        return TestResult.TRUE
+        return CommonTestResult.TRUE

-    def on_started(self, interaction_sim: Sim, interaction_target: Any) -> bool:
+    def on_started(self, interaction_sim: Sim, interaction_target: Any) -> CommonExecutionResult:
         # Put here what you want the interaction to do as soon as the player clicks it while it is enabled.
-        return True
+        return CommonExecutionResult.TRUE
 ```
 Let's break this file down:
 First, notice the name of the class, it is `ExampleInteraction` which matches the value of `c` in the tuning file previously.

-The class inherits from another class: `CommonTerrainInteraction`.
+The class inherits from another class: `CommonImmediateSuperInteraction`.
 This is one of the base classes for creating custom interactions while using `S4CL`.
 It can be used for interactions that appear on Sims as well.

 It contains many more hooks than what you see here, but to keep this example simple, we'll be utilizing `on_test` and `on_started`, which are the two main hooks for writing custom interactions.

-- `on_test` This hook will tell the interaction when and how it should display by using `TestResult` (We'll go more into this further down)
+- `on_test` This hook will tell the interaction when and how it should display by using `CommonTestResult` (We'll go more into this further down)
 - `on_started` This hook will be what the interaction does when the player (or a sim) is performing an interaction.
 ### Custom Test Results:
-Let's take a look at the different types of `TestResult` we can return and their effects.
+Let's take a look at the different types of `CommonTestResult` we can return and their effects.

 Show:

-`return TestResult.TRUE`
+`return CommonTestResult.TRUE`
 - Returning this value will show your interaction.

 Hide:

-`return TestResult.NONE`
+`return CommonTestResult.NONE`
 - Returning this value will hide your interaction completely.

 Tooltip: